 Licensed Real Estate Agent and Auctioneer and member of the Real Estate Institute of Queensland.
-Holds a Diploma of Business (Marketing) and is a former Chairman of the St Matthews Catholic School Board.
-Co-Chairman Marketing and Community Projects Committee, member of the Governance, Audit and Human
+Holds a Diploma of Business (Marketing), member of Logan Campus Development Advisory Board (Griffith University) and is a former Chairman of the St Matthews Catholic School Board.

+Co-Chairman Marketing and Community Projects Committee